Commit-Boost/commit-boost-client/docs/docs/get_started/configuration.md

 ```

 :::warning
-The relay `url` is not a placeholder you can leave blank.
-It must be a full absolute URL whose
-userinfo part is the relay's BLS public key: an empty string fails to parse, and a URL without a
+`url` must be a full URL containing the relay's BLS pubkey; an empty URL or one without a pubkey (`invalid BLS pubkey`) prevents the sidecar from starting.
-pubkey is rejected with `invalid BLS pubkey`.
-Either way the sidecar refuses to start.
 :::

 You can find a list of MEV-Boost Hoodi relays [here](https://github.com/ethstaker/ethstaker-guides/blob/main/MEV-relay-list.md#mev-relay-list-for-hoodi-testnet).
 After the sidecar is started, it will expose a port (`18550` in this example), that you need to point your CL to.
-This may be different depending on which CL you're running, check out [here](https://docs.flashbots.net/flashbots-mev-boost/getting-started/system-requirements#consensus-client-configuration-guides) for a list of configuration guides.
+This may be different depending on which CL you're running; see the [consensus client configuration guides](https://docs.flashbots.net/flashbots-mev-boost/getting-started/system-requirements#consensus-client-configuration-guides).

 :::note
-In this setup, the Signer Service will not be started.
+In this setup, the Signer service will not be started.
 :::

 ## Custom chains